Angara-5P launch vehicle

-A sneak peek at the secretive prime candidate to replace the Soyuz rocket as launcher of humans into space.
+A sneak peek at the secretive initial candidate to replace the Soyuz rocket as launcher of humans into space.

 When the Angara family of rockets was originally proposed in the 1990s, it was advertised purely as a launcher of unmanned military and commercial satellites, which, at the time, relied on Proton vehicles.
 However, as the project finally started moving forward in the second half of 2000s, its scope widened to include possible manned missions as well.

 After entertaining the ideas of launching a 12-13-ton three-seat piloted spacecraft on the Angara-3-based rocket (alternatively known as A3M, 3P or 3.2), engineers switched to the more powerful Angara-5 version around the summer of 2007.
 Simultaneously, the operational pressure and the thrust of the rocket's RD-191 engines was to be reduced to a more explosion-proof level to increase the safety for the crew.
 Moreover, a manned ship with an estimated mass of around 20.8 tons carrying a crew from four to six people could now be inserted into the low Earth orbit.

 In 2008, GKNPTs Khrunichev, the Moscow-based developer of the Angara family, unveiled a scale model of a three-stage, 712-ton booster designated Angara-5P, where "P" stood for "piloted" or "manned."
 Somewhat surprisingly, the company said at the time that the vehicle would be based at the near-polar circle launch site in Plesetsk, which had never hosted manned missions.
 Moreover, the paperwork also claimed that rocket could carry piloted and cargo ships to escape Earth orbit on their way to deep space.

 The Angara's role as a carrier of manned spacecraft finally become official, after funding woes had killed the development of the competing Rus-M rocket in 2011.
 By that time, the Russian government had already launched the construction of a new cosmodrome in the Russian Far East and the Angara-5 rocket was promised a launch pad there.